 “Our students learn how individuals’ behave and interact in different size groups, starting from small tiny family groups and finishing with large groups like religious communities or organizations.
 My focus is to analyze how one’s position in the larger society shapes his or her life chances and daily practices”.

-Dr. Milda Ališauskienė, teacher of the program, President of Lithuanian Sociological Association and a member of Executive Board of International Association for the History of Religions (IAHR.
+Dr. Milda Ališauskienė, teacher of the program, President of Lithuanian Sociological Association and a member of Executive Board of International Association for the History of Religions (IAHR).

 Graduates of Applied Sociology programme will be able to work:

-- in advertising and public relations agencies;
+- advertising and public relations agencies and mass media;

-- in cultural institutions;
+- cultural institutions;